Whole raw onions will last for up to 2 months in the fridge.

 Once peeled and chopped, keep raw onions in a covered airtight container in the fridge.

-Onions can also last in the freezer and the best way to store them is to first peel off the first layer, then slice or chop the onions before placing in airtight containers or heavy-duty freezer bags.
+Onions can also last in the freezer and the best way to store them is to first peel off the first layer, then slice or chop the onions before placing them in airtight containers or heavy-duty freezer bags.

 What are the signs if an onion has gone bad?